movementlabsxyz/movement-docs/docs/devs/getstarted.md

 If you're building with Sui Move check out our section for [Sui Developers](/developers/tutorials/Deploy/suimodule)

-Get all of the neccasary [endpoints](/developers/networkEndpoints#sui-environment) to start building.
+Get all of the necessary [endpoints](/developers/networkEndpoints#sui-environment) to start building.

 ## Faucet